ga-wdi-boston/ruby-objects-practice/README.md

 ## Objectives

 -   Practice with classes, methods, and collections.
--   You may submit a pull request for this practice, but it is not required.
+-   You should submit a pull request for this practice, but it is not required.

 ## Activity